AldebaranPrimo/VictronSolarDisplayEsp/README.md

      - Provide `show()`/`hide()` for visibility toggling; `destroy()` only if you allocate additional resources.

 3. **Register the View**
-   - Add an entry to `main/ui/view_registry.c` mapping your new `victron_device_type_t` to the module’s factory function and display name.
+   - Add an entry to `main/ui/view_registry.c` mapping your new `victron_record_type_t` to the module’s factory function and display name.
    - If the device should appear with a specific label in the Settings tab, also update `ui_settings_panel_init()` as needed.

 4. **Expose Shared State**